secretstartups/handbook/content/handbook/marketing/developer-relations/developer-evangelism/workflow.md

 ## Team Workflow

-Welcome to the Developer Evangelism team workflow page.
+Welcome to the Developer Advocate team workflow page.
 Learn how the team works and how to work with the team.
-We primarily use the [Developer Evangelism Meta issue tracker](https://gitlab.com/gitlab-com/marketing/community-relations/dev-evangelism/meta/-/issues).
+We primarily use the [Developer Advocate Meta issue tracker](https://gitlab.com/gitlab-com/marketing/community-relations/dev-evangelism/meta/-/issues).
 We own the team label `dev-evangelism` and all of our other labels which are located at the [gitlab-com](https://gitlab.com/gitlab-com) group level.
 You can add the labels as necessary to any issue under this group for our team to track.

-### How to work with the Developer Evangelism Team
+### How to work with the Developer Advocate Team

 Opening an issue is the best way to get a conversation started.
 The `dev-evangelism` label is at the `gitlab-com` group level, which means it can be added to any issue or merge request in the group's structure.